 Next, we have an emergency that is common with old Australian homes.
 Almost every home built before the 1990s has at least small traces of harmful materials, such as asbestos and lead.
 While these materials can lay dormant for a long time, as soon as you start your house renovations, they can surface.
 For example, lead in the paint is harmless unless you inhale or swallow it, and the only way this can happen is during the renovation works.
 So, wear masks and other protective gear while you are tearing down and repainting your walls.

 However, asbestos is a little bit more complicated.
-Finding and removing asbestos from your property requires specialised equipment.
+Finding and removing asbestos from your property requires specialized equipment.
 Companies that offer asbestos removal services will first need to locate all the areas affected by asbestos, run some tests, and then start with the removal process.
 Just FYI, during this process, you will probably have to vacate your property.

 A ton of patch-up work

 Finally, during your house renovations, be prepared to come across some poorly done patch-up work.
 Many old homes, in particular, will probably have a number of small fixes in various areas.
-For example, previous owners may have had a leaky pipe and instead of replacing it, they just had patched it up with a tape or some other material.
+For example, previous owners may have had a leaky pipe and instead of replacing it, they just had patched it up with tape or some other material.

 So, make sure you take care of them or they may cause problems later down the line.